AntoniNguyen123/SCA-Graduation-09.2024/README.md

 # Conclusion
 ## Result of 72-hour warranty speed: 88.5% Vs Target: 90%
 ## Reason of FAIL: Mainly beacause of spare part (60%) and other reasons (40%)
+## HCM related to 47% of spare parts.
+## Take care especialy in: HCM, Dong Nai, Binh Duong, Long An, Tay Ninh, BR-VT...

+# Solutions:
+## The warehouse department should plan to stock enough parts and part numbers.
+## Prioritize key areas: HCM, Dong Nai, Binh Duong, Long An...
+## Accelerate the distribution speed of parts to 24 hours for provinces around HCM, and 36 hours for other provinces.